Sheeo/Patch-Z/README.md

  - *Different shield overspill mechanism, if toggling shields to prevent it proves viable*

- - ACU TML Projectile HP reduction, AoE splash for Sera one
+ - ACU TML Projectile HP reduction, AoE splash for Sera one -Complete.
+The Seraphim TML is now identical to the UEF's one with the exception of a 0.2s delay before firing, necessary for animation.
+AOE = 2 (From 3), MuzzleVelocity = 5 (From 10) (Affects the arc and effective minimum range).

+	-Billy had a 30 second reload time which severely limited the effectiveness of the weapon, especially considering the extremely high cost.
+Reload reduced from 30 seconds to 10 seconds, providing you have the absurd economy necessary to fire that fast.

+	-Additional changes while looking at this were made to all the game's nukes.
+Inner ring radius and damage seems good across the board, but outer ring damage is all over the place.
+It's been re-done along the following thoery:
+			-Billy: Kills all T1, puts a serious dent in T2.
+Outer ring set to 1000 Damage (From 250).
+				Inner ring damage reduced to 10000 (From 12000) to compensate.
+			-Submarines: Kills all T2, puts a serious dent in light T3 units.
+Outer ring left at 3000.
+			-Static Nukes: Kills all T2, light T3, and puts a serious dent in heavy T3 units.
+Outer ring set to 5000 (From 500).
+			-Seraphim T4 Nuke: Kills all T3.
+Outer ring damage set to 10000 (From 7500).

  - Factory rolloff time normalized for engineers
  - *Increase T2 factory upgrade cost by 5-20%*
  - Make T3 Arty a useful unit, if you only have one, check values, check if the reason it is useless is that it can’t break t2 shields, remove adjacency or rework it (add e cost for shots & pg lower it OR make pg lower rate of fire, e storage increase dmg i.e.)